Sanskrit Pearl of the day:

 Meaning of the subhAShita:

-I pray to the progenitors of the universe, Pārvatī and Parameśvara, who are themselves interspersed like speech and meaning, for the attainment of articulation and understanding.
+I pray to the progenitors of the universe—Pārvatī, and Parameśvara, who themselves are interspersed like speech and meaning—for the attainment of articulation and understanding.

 Commentary:

-There can be no meaning without speech and be no speech without meaning.
-When someone speaks, there is a meaning that accompanies it.
-One may talk meaninglessly, but his speech always carries a meaning, whether it makes sense or not!
-That means, speech and it's meaning are inseparable!
-There is no existence of one without the other.
-Once milk and honey are stirred together, one cannot be separated from the other.
-Such is the union/camaraderie of Lord Shiva and Pārvatī.
+There can be no meaning without speech and no speech without meaning.
+Whenever someone speaks, meaning inevitably accompanies it.
+Even if one speaks mindlessly, their speech still carries meaning—whether sensible or not!
+This illustrates that speech and meaning are inseparable; one cannot exist without the other.
+Like milk and honey stirred together, they become one, impossible to separate.
+Such is the union and camaraderie of Lord Shiva and Pārvatī, speech and meaning.

 वाक्-अर्थौ इव सम्पृक्तौ वाक्-अर्थ-प्रतिपत्तये ।